datapplab/sparsenet/README.md

 #sys.path.append('/path/to/your/local/directory/sparsenet')
 from sparsenet.core import sparse

-#define a simple two-layer neural network (MLP), X_train is your training data (dim 0: samples and dim 1: features)
+#define a simple two-layer neural network (MLP) with USN layers
-#Alternatively, you can use Dense layers as in the lines commented out
+#alternatively, you can use Dense layers as in the lines commented out
+##X_train is your training data (dim 0: samples and dim 1: features)
 model = tf.keras.models.Sequential([
   tf.keras.layers.Input(shape=X_train.shape[1]),
   # tf.keras.layers.Dense(128, activation=None),